Five Core Components of a Hydraulic System

 Classification of Hydraulic Quick Couplings

-The classification of quick hydraulic joints can be based on the connection and structural method of the joints:
+The classification of hydraulic hose fittings can be based on the connection and structural,they have various classify methods:

 By Connection Method